magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

    </div>

-This Hamiltonian is implemented in the MagnonSpectrum class in Magnos.
+This Hamiltonian is implemented in the MagnonSpectrum class in Magnon.

 Bogoliubov transformation
 -------------------------